Medicare Tax Rate 2023

-Most people know that Medicare is funded through taxes, but many people may not know exactly how much the Medicare tax rate is.
+Most people know that Medicare is funded through taxes, but many people may not know exactly how much the Medicare tax rate in 2023 is.

-The Medicare tax rate in 2021 is 2.9%.
+The 2023 Medicare tax rate is 2.9%.
 That amount is split evenly between employers and employees, with each side paying 1.45% respectively.
 The Medicare tax rate has gradually increased over the years since debuting at 0.7% (0.35% for both employer and employee) in 1966.

 Does Everyone Pay Medicare Tax?